hexbatch/apple-core/v1/docs/layers/f-transactions/contracts.md

 The rates are then set up to be calculated by a js script that is generated from a script template.
 And the script md5 is put into the agreement.

-Loop transaction provides an unchangeable subscription cost until cancelled.
+Re-subscriptions provide an unchangeable subscription cost until cancelled.
 Can hook on agreements to this agreement's fail condition for penalties.

 Setting a new transaction before the subscription period ends can be done automatically or manually.